jdhitsolutions/PSScriptTools/docs/Select-First.md

 ## DESCRIPTION

-This command takes pipelined input and selects the first specified number of objects which are then written to the pipeline.
-You also have the option to sort on the specified property.
+This command is intended to take pipelined input and select the first specified number of objects which are then written to the pipeline.
+You also have the option to sort on a specified property.

-When using this command there is a trade off of convenience for performance.
+When using this command, there is a trade-off of convenience for performance.
 For a very large number processed objects, use Select-Object directly.

 ## EXAMPLES